What League is Appropriate for Your Kid(s)

 PLAYER RATING: AA

 Throwing: Can throw with some accuracy from all bases.
-Distance not consistent.
-Can pitch with distance only, not accuracy.
+Needs work on distance.
+Beginning to pitch, needs more consistency with both distance and accuracy.

 Catching: Catching on both sides of body.
 Glove and body in proper catching posture throughout the catch.
-Catching overhead fly balls, not always consistent with deep or shallow fly balls.
+Catching overhead fly balls, needs to improve on deep and shallow fly balls.

 Fielding: Can field balls hit at player and left/right.
-Not adjusting to forehand/backhand.
-Not properly tracking path to ball.
+Needs better adjustments to forehand/backhand.
+Needs work on properly tracking path to ball.

 Batting: Hitting balls, some adjustments to high/low or inside/outside.
 Stance more consistently in proper position but not always turning with the body.
 Back leg / front leg not always in proper balance or position during and after swing.